-In fact, it can be divided into two categories: on-page and off-page SEO.
+SEO can be divided into two categories, on-page SEO and off-page SEO.

-Off-page SEO, on the other hand, describes external search signals that influence ranking, like backlinks.
+Off-page SEO describes external search signals that influence ranking, like backlinks.

-Both are crucial elements to your content strategy, but in this article, we’ll discuss the former and provide a handy on-page SEO checklist.
-It’s broken down into three main parts, and walks you from start to finish to maximize the search ranking potential of every piece of content you publish.
+Both are crucial elements to your content marketing strategy, but in this article, we'll discuss the former and provide a handy on-page SEO checklist.
+It's broken down into three main parts and walks you from start to finish to maximize the search ranking potential of every piece of content you publish.

 On-Page SEO Checklist – Free Download

 Want to save our checklist for later?
 Download it for free as a PDF.